a6h15hek/a6h15hek/blogs/effective-logging-for-functions.md

 Here are five key points to remember when writing logs for a function:

 1. **Specify the Log’s Origin:**
    - Always note down the source of the log.
 This can include the time it was created, the name of the file, the function it’s related to, and many other details.
-This is helpful when troubleshooting, as you can focus on a specific file or function.
+This is helpful when troubleshooting, as developer can focus on a specific file or function.

 2. **Write with Debugging in Mind:**
-   - When you’re writing your logs, think about potential issues that might come up.
-Write your logs in a way that would help you solve these problems if they were to happen.
+   - When writing logs, consider potential issues that might arise.
+Logs should be written in a manner that would assist in solving these problems, should they occur.

 3. **Narrate a Story:**
-   - Your logs should be like a story that adheres to the main point but covers all the important details.
+   - Logs should be like a story that adheres to the main point but covers all the important details.
 Each function should have its own narrative, starting with the arguments it received and ending with the data it returned.
 The log can include the execution time, any inner functions it called, the input it received, and the output it returned.

-4. **Test Your Logs Thoroughly:**
+4. **Test Logs Thoroughly:**
-   - Just like you test your work after you finish it, you should also test your logs.
-Make sure your logs are showing the right information for both successful and unsuccessful cases.
-Always look at your logs from the perspective of someone trying to fix a problem.
+   - Just like testing feature after completion, logs should also be tested.
+Ensure logs are displaying the correct information for both successful and unsuccessful cases.
+Always view logs from the perspective of someone trying to fix a problem.

 5. **Avoid Over-Logging:**
-   - Don’t log everything.
-Leave out sensitive information, especially when dealing with user data.
-For example, instead of logging all the details about a user, just log the user’s ID or the information you’re using in your code.
+   - Not everything should be logged.
+Sensitive information, particularly when it pertains to user data, should be omitted.
+For instance, rather than logging all user details, only the user’s ID or the information utilized in the code should be logged.

 ### Remember to log at the correct level: